 FIND welcomes and supports international families as they integrate into the ASL community and it offers a variety of events that support the school's mission of a global education.
 In particular, FIND highlights the international aspect of the ASL community by hosting dozens of activities centred around cultural activities, which showcase ASL's diversity.
 FIND executes its mission through interest group and culture group events.
 Interest groups provide cross-cultural and cross-grade level opportunities to foster integration, build friendships, and enrich the school community as a whole.
 There are 7 interest groups that put on events for the school.
-Examples of such interest groups are: book club, living well club, working parents group, and global eats.
+Examples of such interest groups are: book club, living well club, and global eats.
 FIND also has 13 culture groups that put on community events and 40 country representatives who host activities for country group members.
 In addition, FIND puts on the Global Festival, an event that celebrates the cultural diversity of ASL.
 Biennially, it draws about 1700 parents, students, and faculty.
 It was last held in March 2018.
-Global Festival planned for March 2020 was postponed to 2021 due to Covid 19 impact.
+The Global Festival planned for March 2020 was postponed due to Covid 19 impact and will likely next be held in the 2023-24 school year.